ohhmydude/Ohhmydude/README.md

       Natural Language Processing
       • Build a POS tagger to distinguish the various meaning of the same word at different places by using HMM.
-      • Done analysis on Viterbi algorithm to make the retrieval system fast and accurate.
+      • Done analysis on the Viterbi algorithm to make the retrieval system fast and accurate.

       Blockchain – A Public Distribution System